medic/cht-docs/content/en/apps/tutorials/application-tests.md

   after(async () => { return await harness.stop(); });
 ```

 Any logic that you want to execute before and after each test can be placed in the `beforeEach()` and `afterEach()` hooks.
+This section ensures that the harness is reset to default before or after each run.

-Clear the state of the harness and set the date to a fixed value before each test run:
+In the example below, the logic is to clear the state of the harness and set the date to '2000-01-01' before each test run:
 ```js
   beforeEach(
     async () => {